btzr-io/godot-aria/README.md

 - Progressbar -> role='progressbar'
 - Slider -> role='slider'

-Declaring aria_* prefixed variables indside a control node will add or overwrite the initial value of an aria attribute of the hidden dom element.
+Declaring aria_* prefixed variables indside a control node will set or overwrite the initial value of an aria attribute of the hidden dom element.
+To update an aria value or any property of the hidden dom element use the AccessibleNode.update_property method:

 ### Examples

 Custom label:
 ```gdscript
 extends Button